derby-developers/api_doc/source/index.html.md

 decided | whether the race is decided (true or false) runners | array of Runner objects payouts | array of Payout objects (only shown after the race is decided)

+There will always be 1 payout for the win pool, 2 for the place pool, 3 for show, and 1 for each exotic pool.

 ## Runner Object